satoshibitcoin/SatoshiBitcoin-blockchain-explorer/README.md

 1) Copy all files into your www folder

-2) Edit server RPC username and RPC password into functions.php
+2) Replace server RPC username and RPC password into functions.php
 	$RPCusername = '<username>';
 	$RPCpassword = '<password>';

-3) Edit RPC URL with your preferred URL or IP into functions.php http://server2.satoshibitcoin.app:5332
+3) Replace RPC URL with your preferred URL or IP into functions.php http://server2.satoshibitcoin.app:5332